Women in the California gold rush

 During the Gold Rush, women migrants headed to California traveled on one of the only two routes: overland on wagon trains known as the California Trail or by ship through the Cape Horn Route or Panama Shortcut.
 Many American women’s diaries and letters reveal that a majority of women were pressured to travel to California to stay with their husbands and families.
 As travel arrangements improved and miners gained more wealth, many men with few options for female company in California turned homeward for companionship.
 Some men sent their wives or other women money for their passage to join them in California.
 Simultaneously, the Gold Rush experience and economic and social conditions attracted prostitutes worldwide, as well as the importation of women for the flesh trade.
 In San Francisco, the documentation of Chinese girls as slave imports was common, as hundreds of girls would be brought to the ports to be inspected and sold at auctions to brothel owners regularly.

 The fast-increasing but imbalanced population led to a myriad of opportunities for women, as California’s male-dominated society resulted in a significant demand and importance for feminized service industries, especially cooks, housekeepers, seamstresses, laundresses, and prostitutes.
 Aside from a small population of women who mined alongside their husbands or other male miners, many women made their fortunes as entrepreneurs, prostitutes, or entertainers, as desperate and lonely men willingly spent enormous sums of money for female company or to simply buy goods and products made by women.
 The scarcity of women increased their economic value and impacted their social value associated with marriage and motherhood.
 Women’s agency significantly increased with their legal power to divorce their partner, as women had primary power in choosing men who were more attractive or richer, ensuring their comfort and lifestyle.

 Typically, women euphemistically labeled as entertainers had little or no money for passage.
 However, as soon as they showed up in California, they were hired by various saloons, gambling halls, dance halls, peep shows, and/or brothels.
 Despite the cosmopolitan nature of California society at the time of the Gold Rush, women’s race and class played a central part in their placement within California’s stratified population.
 A majority of the state's population consisted of white males, but a majority of prostitutes were poor and young women of color.
 Women of color not only faced exploitation in the sex industry, being paid the least, but also faced a high risk of sexual violence.

-The sex imbalance in California (indeed in most of the West) would persist for several generations, inevitably shaping the future population of California.
+The gender imbalance in California (indeed in most of the West) would persist for several generations, inevitably shaping the future population of California.